reduxjs/redux/docs/recipes/MigratingToRedux.md

 * Finally, you might want to begin using some Redux idioms like middleware to further simplify your asynchronous code.

-It is also possible to do the reverse and migrate from Redux to any of the above libraries.

 ## From Backbone

 Backbone's model layer is quite different from Redux, so we don't suggest mixing them.
 If possible, it is best that you rewrite your app's model layer from scratch instead of connecting Backbone to Redux.
 However, if a rewrite is not feasible, you may use [backbone-redux](https://github.com/redbooth/backbone-redux) to migrate gradually, and keep the Redux store in sync with Backbone models and collections.